Breadcrumb

 - Brain.
 Vision impairment, persistent headaches, and seizures (eclampsia) can develop.
 Eclampsia can lead to maternal coma and fetal and maternal death.
 This is why women with pre-eclampsia are often given medicine to prevent eclampsia.

-The earlier in the pregnancy that pre-eclampsia begins and the more severe it becomes, the greater the risk of preterm birth, which can cause problems for the newborn.
+The earlier in the pregnancy that pre-eclampsia starts and the more severe it gets, the greater the risk of preterm birth.
+A preterm birth can cause problems for the newborn.

-An infant born before 37 weeks may have difficulty breathing because of immature lungs (respiratory distress syndrome).
+An infant born before 37 weeks may have trouble breathing because of immature lungs (respiratory distress syndrome).

 A newborn affected by pre-eclampsia may also be smaller than normal.
-This is because of inadequate nutrition from poor blood flow through the placenta.
+This is because the baby can't get enough nutrition due to poor blood flow through the placenta.

 Share this information with your partner or a friend.
 They can help you watch for warning signs.